prashant-zo/daily-progress-log/progress.md

 - 💡 Started building an AI-powered blog website.
 - ⚡ Set up a new backend project using Hono framework.
 - 🔐 Learned and implemented authentication logic with Hono.

+## April 16, 2025
+- 🔧 Worked on the backend of the AI-powered Blog website.
+- ☁️ Learned in-depth Cloudflare features to enhance app performance and scalability.
+- ⚡ Defined schema and wrote serverless backend code using **Hono**.